-I enjoyed all sort of student activities, and by the third year, I felt like I was learning all about pathways inside the cells of the human body (the Jaks and the Hedgehogs) without ever having seen a real patient.
+By the third year, I felt like I was learning all about pathways inside the cells of the human body (the Jaks and the Hedgehogs) without ever having seen a real patient.
 I got accepted into the prestigious biomedicine-medicine double degree and could finally hear from patients about their disease and their symptoms – and what bothered them the most.

 For my first internship, I studied diabetic (type 2) kidney disease, a secondary complication of having type 2 diabetes.
-For the first time started thinking about the role of nutrition and lifestyle in disease prevention.
+For the first time, I started thinking about the role of prevention, specifically nutrition and lifestyle.

 I found so much misleading information and so many bad recipes that in 2012 I started writing a blog with healthy recipes (evidence-based), which went on to evolve into information about disease prevention.

-Coincidentally, the next year I followed an honours programme where I learned about intrinsic motivation – which is actually a crucial tool for getting to know what makes someone tick – and essential for helping people reach sustainable behavioural change.
+The next year I followed an honours programme where I learned about intrinsic motivation – which was super awesome because this is actually an essential tool for helping people reach sustainable behavioural change.